skillrepos/k8s-dev-v2/codespace-labs.md

 ```

 7. Things should look ok in the logs.
 Let's use exec to run a query from the
 database.
-If you are on Windows, you will need the "winpty" command in
-front.
 You'll need the pod name of the mysql pod name (which you can get
 from 'k get pods' and then copy just the NAME part for the mysql pod).
 Also
 use "kubectl" here, not the alias "k".

 ```
 kubectl get pods | grep mysql (to get the db pod's name)

-$ [winpty (if on windows)] kubectl exec -it <mysql-pod-name> -- mysql -uadmin -padmin -e 'select * from registry.agents'
+$ kubectl exec -it <mysql-pod-name> -- mysql
+-uadmin -padmin -e 'select * from registry.agents'
 ```